rsgalloway/envstack/README.md

 #### Executing Scripts

-Environment stack files are also executable scripts that can be run directly:
+On linux, environment stack files are also executable scripts that can be called
+directly:

 ```bash
 $ ./env/test.env